it-sd-sqc/sqc-project-MorningStarBlade/README.md

 This site introduces the novel *The Horror Expert* by Frank Long.

+NICK STEFFENS can handle rejection.
+Hello from MORGAN!

 Data Source
 ------------
 [The Horror Expert by Frank Belknap Long](https://www.gutenberg.org/ebooks/71521)